Home » Reviews » Gear » Some Don’t like it Hot – Frogg Toggs Chilly Pad Cooling Towel Review

 • Once the water evaporates or the towel starts to feel warm – it no longer works until you wet it again.

-• I did get some stares wondering why I was walking with a towel around my neck.
+• I did get some stares from people wondering why I was walking with a towel around my neck.

-Frogg Togg Chilly Pad Cooling Towel is the original cooling relief towel, but check out these other brands of cooling towels on Amazon.
+Frogg Toggs Chilly Pad Cooling Towel is the original cooling relief towel, but you can also check out these other cooling towel brands on Amazon.

 I didn’t compare the Frogg Toggs Chilly Pad Cooling Towel to a plain old regular wet bath towel or a wet shammy, but in theory, I think it would have – the same result – as the water evaporates, it would make you feel cooler.